 4. Annie Hall

-Walken’s 1977 debut was as Duane, Diane Keaton’s brother in the film.
+Walken’s on-screen debut came in 1977 playing Duane, the brother of Diane Keaton’s character in Annie Hall.
 While he only had a couple of scenes, he left a memorable impression on the audience with his speech.

 5. Catch Me If You Can

 The 2002 film about a young man who claims to have special abilities and catches the attention of the FBI.
 Catch Me If You Can stars Tom Hanks and Leonardo DiCaprio and was directed by Steven Spielberg.

 6. The Anderson Tapes

 One of Walken’s first truly visible roles was in The Anderson Tapes.
 With Sean Connery as an ex-con trying to heist a high profile building, a young Christopher Walken is “the kid”.

 In a collaborative effort from writer Quentin Tarantino and director Tony Scott came the 1993 True Romance.
 Which, may have had some romance but it just as likely could have been called “True Violence”, but at least it was for a good cause

 Insanity ensues when Walken’s character steals a dog from some big guns.
 After a Broadway success with Martin McDonagh’s A Behanding in Spokane, the two worked together on this film.
 It also stars Woody Harrelson and Colin Farrell.